syncfusion-content/angularjs-docs/angular-1/Grid/Columns.md

 ## Column Template

-HTML templates can be specified in the [`template`](http://help.syncfusion.com/api/js/ejgrid#members:columns-template "template") property of the particular column as a string (HTML element) or ID of the template's HTML element.
+HTML templates can be specified in the [`e-template`](http://help.syncfusion.com/api/js/ejgrid#members:columns-template "template") property of the particular column as a string (HTML element) or ID of the template's HTML element.

-You can use "ng-template" to define the template column.
+You can use "ng-template" to define the template column and declare the image template with the Angular directive "ng-src".

 N> If [`e-field`](http://help.syncfusion.com/api/js/ejgrid#members:columns-field "field") is not specified, you will not able to perform editing, grouping, filtering, sorting, search and summary functionalities in particular column.